 I found TM’s disappointing because:

-• It doesn’t mention any internal investigation into the past, now or previously.
+- It doesn’t mention any internal investigation into the past, now or previously.
 That’s the elephant in the room and they’ve clearly ignored it in this statement.
 But the question won’t go away.
 NI hoped it would, but it won’t until you deal with it properly and, most importantly, are seen to do so.
 There’s a real opportunity for papers to win trust, and maybe new readers and advertisers, by being seen to make sure they have clean hands over this.

-to be dug up and that, rather than getting them out now and heading on the road to recovery as soon as possible, they’re taking the short-term view of doing the minimum and hoping everyone will forget about this.
-But this topic won’t go away any time soon, especially with the forthcoming inquiry into journalism on the horizon.
+My fear is their action here is driven by a fear that there are secrets to be dug up and that, rather than getting them out now and heading on the road to recovery as soon as possible, they’re taking the short-term view of doing the minimum and hoping everyone will forget about this.
+But this topic won’t go away any time soon, especially with the forthcoming inquiry into journalism on the horizon. - It doesn’t include any clear denial of the allegations.

-• It sounds bureaucratic.
+- It sounds bureaucratic.
 A review of “editorial controls and procedures” doesn’t sound very reassuring — a key element of crisis management.

-• It’s easily accused of being a case of closing gate after the horse has, potentially, bolted.
+- It’s easily accused of being a case of closing gate after the horse has, potentially, bolted.

-• It can easily be read to be a defensive legalistic wording which may reassure the financial stakeholders that there’ll be no new problems in the future which could affect the share price and ability to service TM’s massive debt.
+- It can easily be read to be a defensive legalistic wording which may reassure the financial stakeholders that there’ll be no new problems in the future which could affect the share price and ability to service TM’s massive debt.
 But as far as reputation management with wider stakeholder groups, such as readers and advertisers — whose trust is vital for future revenues and profits — it could be seen as too limited.

 In both cases, only time will tell.